A heart rate monitor is an electronic device that is worn on the body and provides real-time information about the state of your heart.

 5. Fitbit Charge 3 Fitness Activity Tracker

-What we like: The Charge 3 is sleek, tough and accurate.
-It charges fast and holds a charge for up to 8 hours when the heart rate monitor is engaged.
-We really like the fact that it’s fully waterproof.
+What we like: The Charge 3 charges fast and holds a charge for up to 8 hours when the heart rate monitor is engaged.
+We like the fact that it’s fully waterproof.
 So you can also monitor your heart rate in the pool.
-In addition, it provides call and text notification and interacts seamlessly with scores of other apps.
+Also, it provides call and text notification and interacts with scores of other apps.

 6. MorePro ECG Monitor

 The MorePro ECG Monitor has a lot of bells and whistles.
 But the most important of those are the generally dependable heart rate and blood pressure monitors.
-For a glorified fitness tracker it’s pretty impressive.
+For a glorified fitness tracker, it’s pretty impressive.
 And for the price, even more so.
 The icing on the cake with this value winner is that it’s 100% waterproof.
-So feel free to go for a dip with it on.

 Flaws: The design isn’t going to set the world on fire.
 And the band can get irritating once you start sweating.